-- If this is your initial exposure to the Amiga, read chapter 1, which gives a survey of all the hardware features and a brief rundown of graphics and audio effects created by hardware interaction. - If you are already familiar with the system and want to acquaint yourself with how the various bits in the hardware registers govern the way the system functions, browse through chapters 2 through 8.
-Examples are included in these chapters. - For advanced users, the appendixes give a concise summary of the entire register set and the uses of the individual bits.
-Once you are familiar with the effects of changes in the various bits, you may wish to refer more often to the appendixes than to the explanatory chapters.
+- □ If this is your initial exposure to the Amiga, read chapter 1, which gives a survey of all the hardware features and a brief rundown of graphics and audio effects created by hardware interaction. - □ If you are already familiar with the system and want to acquaint yourself with how the various bits in the hardware registers govern the way the system functions, browse through chapters 2 through 8.
+Examples are included in these chapters. - For advanced users, the appendices give a concise summary of the entire register set and the uses of the individual bits.
+Once you are familiar with the effects of changes in the various bits, you may wish to refer more often to the appendices than to the explanatory chapters.

-The other manuals in this series are the Amiga ROM Kernel Reference Manual: Libraries and Devices, with tutorial-style chapters on the use of each Amiga system library and device, and the Amiga ROM Kernel Reference Manual: Includes and Autodocs, an alphabetically organized reference of autodoc function summaries, Amiga system include files, and the IFF file format specifications.
+The other manuals in this series are the Amiga User Interface Style Guide, an application design specification and reference work for Amiga programmers, the Amiga ROM Kernel Reference Manual: Includes and Autodocs, an alphabetically organized reference of ROM function summaries and Amiga system include files, the Amiga ROM Kernel Reference Manual: Libraries and the Amiga ROM Kernel Reference Manual: Devices with tutorial-style chapters on the use of each Amiga system library and device.